guide

 The ultimate guide to home insulation: costs, savings and benefits

-A warm, cosy home is a must over winter – and insulation is the best way to make your house warmer and reduce those winter bills.
+Insulation is a great way to make your home warmer and reduce your heating bills.
 Find out more with our complete guide to insulating your home.

-Here’s a complete run-down of the many steps you can take to insulate different parts of your home and enjoy better energy-efficiency.
-Jump in, take action, and enjoy the feeling of knowing you’ve done something good for your wallet and the planet this winter!
+Here’s a complete run-down of the steps you can take to insulate different parts of your home and enjoy better energy-efficiency.

 What is home insulation, and why’s it important?

 If a building’s not insulated, as much as half of its heat can escape through the roof, walls, windows and floor.
-Poor insulation makes a home very hard to keep warm, and also very expensive to heat.
+Poor insulation makes a home hard to keep warm, and more expensive to heat.
 That’s because when left unchecked, heat will naturally flow from warmer to cooler spaces until there’s no temperature difference.

-In a typical home, your walls lose the most heat – as much as 30% to 40%!
-Your roof is next, losing around 25% – followed by windows and doors at around 15-20%, and your floor can lose around 10%1.
+In a typical home, your walls lose the most heat – as much as 30% to 40%.
+Your roof is next, losing around 25%, followed by windows and doors at around 15-20%.
+Your floor can lose around 10%.1

 How heat escapes from your home